StephenCleary/blog-stephencleary-dotcom/blog/_posts/2016-03-29-displaying-store-data.md

 ## What We've Done So Far

+At this point, we have:

+- Our application data locked inside a Redux store.
+- An action `ADD_TODO` that allows adding a todo item.
+- A reducer that handles `ADD_TODO` by appending a todo item to the existing list of todo items.
+- An input box that triggers the `ADD_TODO` item.
+- Our own `TodoList` and `TodoItem` components which show the todo items.

+This completes the first "loop".
+We now have the capability to dynamically add todo items via the input box, and our todo list will update itself by creating a new todo item component.

+Note that all the data flows in one direction, through one central store.
+In particular, the input box does *not* tell the `TodoList` component that there's a new todo.
+Instead, all updates are dispatched to the store, and the store notifies all components.

+This establishes the store as the single source of truth in our application.
+It seems like a lot of overhead for a simple application, but in more complex applications, having a single source of truth is incredibly empowering.

 [Source code at this revision](https://github.com/StephenCleary/todomvc-react-redux/tree/) - [Live site at this revision](http://htmlpreview.github.io/?https://github.com/StephenCleary/todomvc-react-redux/blob//index.html) (ignore the "startup flicker"; that's just due to the way it's hosted)